 Chopines were not an Italian invention.
 The shoes signaled the establishment of trade between Venetian merchants and the Near East, or southwest Asia.
 Although the true origins of chopines is not known, the tall clogs Turkish women wore in bathhouses or the pedestal shoes worn by actors on Greek stages in early history may have been the inspiration for chopines.
 Chopines were used by the Manchus (people native to Manchuria who ruled China from 1644 to 1912) in China in the mid-1600s as a less painful alternative to the deforming effects of foot binding that had been practiced since the tenth century. … The pedestals of Chinese chopines were much slimmer than those developed in Venice, offering women a footprint similar to that of bound feet and giving them the same difficulty walking.

-Milanese chopines from the 16th century.
+Italian Renaissance chopines.
 Image from the Bata Shoe Museum.2

 One final comment about flatforms from the Telegraph’s Phong Luu:

 [T]hey really are quite ugly, the Quasimodos of footwear, if you will.
 Elegant these ain’t.
 Tellingly, celebrities have yet to be papped3 in them, despite having first dibs on the freshest looks off the runway before us plebs (flatforms were shown last October)…

 2 The Bata Shoe Museum in Toronto is on my places-to-see-before-I-die list.